anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

       VehicleType.append(LastStatus.iloc[0]["VehicleType"])
       Snaptime.append(d)

-  #This area puts the data into a panda dataframe
+  #Step 6: Then add all the last status of each device for each time into a data frame
   df = pd.DataFrame()
   df["Device"] = dev
   df['EventTimeLocal'] = EventTimeLocal